Chefcurry4/GML/README.md

 - `INTERPOLATION_METHOD`: Choose from ['remove', 'mean', 'median', 'ffill', 'bfill', 'linear', 'tikhonov', 'joint']

 Options:
-- `--force-retrain`: Force retraining even if saved models exist
+- `--force-retrain`: Force retraining even if saved models exist (NOTE THAT TRAINING A MODEL WITH THE WHOLE DATASET REQUIRES HOURS)
-- `--data-subset-time-days N`: Use only N days of data
+- `--data-subset-time-days N`: Use only N days of data (this might still not work perfectly)
-- `--data-subset-turbines N`: Use only N turbines
+- `--data-subset-turbines N`: Use only N turbines (this might still not work perfectly)

 Examples:
 ```bash